Explicit solution of relative entropy weighted control: Relative entropy weighted optimization with respect to Wiener measure

-\begin{remark} This example illustrates how the theory applies to non-Markovian processes, and therefore provides a method that applies where a naive application of dynamic programming (i.e. the HJB equation) would fail.
+\begin{remark} This example illustrates how the theory developed in this paper may be applied to obtain non-Markov controls, and therefore provides a method that applies where a dynamic programming (i.e. the HJB equation) can not be used.
+One could in principle obtain a Markov control for the extended process $(X_t, M_t)$.
+However solution by means of dynamic programming is still far from straightforward. \end{remark}

-In this particular case, by augmenting the state to $(W_t, M_t)$ the optimal control becomes Markovian, but this requires a nonstandard application of the HJB equation; see also Remark~\ref{rem:skorohod} and \cite{heinricher_stockbridge} for a detailed analysis in a closely related class of examples. \end{remark}